Checkmarx/kics/docs/configuration-file.md

 "minimal" = false
 "no-color" = false
 "no-progress" = false
-"output-formats" = "formats the result will be exported" "output-path" = "directory path to store result in output formats" "path" = "path to file or directory to scan" "payload-path" = "file path to store source internal representation in JSON format"
+"output-formats" = "formats in which the result will be exported" "output-path" = "directory path to store result in output formats" "path" = "path to file or directory to scan" "payload-path" = "file path to store source internal representation in JSON format"